ir4y/elm-dnd/README.md

 The idea of package API is you should be able to wrap elements with `draggable dragMeta` to add an ability to drag it.
 The dragging object will get some meta information.
 Also, you could wrap another element with `droppable dropMeta`,
-so if you drop element over that element, the message `OnDrop dragMeta dropMeta` will be invoked.
+so if you drop element over that element, the message `YourOnDropMessage dragMeta dropMeta` will be invoked.

 At first, you need to initialize draggable state and function.
 `DnD.init` helper returns initModel, subscription, draggable and droppable functions for your message wrapper and onDrop message.